Ali Pasha’s Bridge

 Pictures might make the bridge look like it’s stranded in the middle of nature, but the hike from the heart of Gjirokaster only takes about half an hour.

-Signs pointing to the aqueduct will lead you through a maze of houses, before opening up into a valley.
+Signs pointing to the aqueduct will lead you through a maze of stone houses.
+Eventually, though, the path opens up into a rocky valley.
 I’m normally all for sandals, but for this walk, I suggest slipping on some athletic shoes.
-The majority of the hiking trail is loose rock and gravel, so your ankles will thank you for some support.
+The majority of the trail is loose gravel and larger rocks, so your ankles will thank you for the support.

 Once you reach Ali Pasha’s Bridge, I recommend exploring the area a bit.
-The walk across is a humbling experience (it’s much larger than it seems).
-The view from the valley floor is also a splendid one, and allows you to see the bridge’s magnificent arches.
+The walk across the upper portion of the aqueduct is a humbling experience.
+Its remaining structure is much larger than it looks from afar.
+The view from the valley floor is also a splendid one and allows you to see the bridge’s magnificent arches.
+You’ll also find some much-needed shade underneath the bridge.

-There’s another trail on the opposite hill from where you start, don’t be shy to trek up it.
+On the opposite hill from where you start, you’ll notice another trail.
+Don’t be shy to trek up it!
 It leads to some wonderful views of Gjirokaster Castle and some of Gjirokaster’s surrounding landscape.

 Gjirokaster has so many amazing things to do, but this was probably my favorite.
 If you’re looking for something a little less known in the “City of Stone,” check out Ali Pasha’s Bridge!